kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 - __Release day__
 - Copy notes from Google Doc to HackMD in markdown
 - Final version of release notes committed for release
-- Close the _Known Issues_ Issue is and make sure everything has been resolved
+- Close the _Known Issues_ Issue and make sure everything has been resolved
 - Release Notes must be merged into master prior to the release.
 If this is not done the release will include the latest draft.

 ### Week 19

 - Release retrospective participation
+- Update the Release Notes Team Handbook to include any tool documentation, debugging tips, etc. that were discovered during the release cycle
 - Update the TODOs section at the end of each release for the next Release Notes Team

 ## Tools